 - Projects that require a percentage of the award be used for consultants or administration

-- Requests that are dependent upon receiving funding from a larger grant
+- Requests that are dependent upon receiving funding from a separate, larger grant